stevenschmatz/kaggle/README.md

-This is the repository for code for my Kaggle projects.
+This is the repository for all of my current Kaggle projects.